GenXStreamer/Ecoworthy-Battery-Monitor-Web/README.md

 **eco-worthy-battery-logger** rewrite, as there was no Licence.
 Improvements to BLE stability and added SQLite logging for use with a web interface.

-Original project, and inspiration: https://github.com/mike805/eco-worthy-battery-logger
+Original project, research, and inspiration: https://github.com/mike805/eco-worthy-battery-logger

 ---